-• The nozzle can pick up any type of components, so that the nozzle changing is unnecessary.
-(Although, we explained that it is nessesary to change nozzles appropriately in Section II.
-We simplify this problem with this assumption.)
+- The nozzle can pick up any type of components, so that the nozzle changing is unnecessary.
+Although, we explained that it is necessary to change nozzles appropriately in Section 2.
+We simplify this problem with this assumption. - The head can move everywhere without any regard for mechanical restrictions of the movable X-Y beams. - The components have lower height, so the nozzle does not hit the mounted components on the PCB during the assembling.